gacela-project/gacela-project.com/content/about-gacela.md

 template = "page-one-column.html"
 +++

+**VISION**: Simplify the communication of your different modules in your web application.

+**MISSION**: Normalize the entry point of a module, without interfering with your domain-business logic.

 ## Gacela helps you to build modular applications

 Splitting your project into different modules help in terms of maintainability and scalability.